The Oldest Historic Town in Every State

 The first French colony in Louisiana, Natchitoches was founded in 1774, prior to the Louisiana Purchase, and is ripe with heritage—as a stroll down Front Street will prove.
 You’ll find homes, buildings, and cultural influences in every style from Spanish to Victorian to French to Southern antebellum.
 P.S.
 Just like these most difficult-to-pronounce towns in every state, Natchitoches is a tongue-twister.
 It’s actually pronounced “Nakadish.”

 Some call it Kittery, some call it the “Gateway to Maine.”
 That’s because the state’s oldest town is also the first one you pass through leaving New Hampshire.
 But before either of those names, it was called Amoskeag by Native Americans, which translates to “fishing point” as most of its early residents were fishermen and boat builders.

 Sorry, Annapolis—St. Mary’s City was actually Maryland’s first capital.
 And that isn’t the town’s only “first.”
 It was also the first colony in America to have freedom of religion and where the first woman petitioned for the right to vote in 1648.
 Now converted into a living history museum, St. Mary’s is a popular destination for families, just like these 40 other affordable family vacations.

 You can’t think about Thanksgiving without thinking about the pilgrims.
 And you can’t think about the pilgrims without thinking about Plymouth Rock, the landmark that made this Massachusetts town famous when the Mayflower came across the Atlantic in 1620.
-Known as “America’s Hometown,” Plymouth is the site of one of the first-ever Thanksgiving feasts—something that’s celebrated today with cheesecake, according to this map of the most popular Thanksgiving food in every state.
+Known as “America’s Hometown,” Plymouth is the site of one of the first-ever Thanksgiving feasts—something that’s celebrated today with cheesecake.

 Michigan: Sault Sainte-Marie